bpm5026/JOSS-Subzero-paper/paper.md

 # Acknowledgements

 B.P.M and G.E.M gratefully acknowledge support from the Office of Naval Research (ONR) grant N00014-19-1-2421.
 The authors highly appreciate the insightful discussions at the online workshop ``Modeling the Granular Nature of Sea Ice'' organized by the School of Oceanography, University of Washington as part of the ONR MURI project N00014-19-1-2421.
+The manuscript benefited greatly from the review provided by Skylar Gering.

 # References